oneapi-src/oneDNN/rfcs/20220630-bit-exact-conv/README.md

 These behaviors are intentional, giving significantly better performance than the equivalent accurate computation.
 However, depending on the user, compromising accuracy may not be an option.
-Adding an optional bit exact implemetation will allow the user to prioritize correctness over performance.
+Adding an optional bit exact implementation will allow the user to prioritize correctness over performance.

 ## Proposal

-The proposal is to let the user choose a slower implementation with guranteed accuracy.
+The proposal is to let the user choose a slower implementation with guaranteed accuracy.

-The link below demostrates the changes in the primitive's implemetation, allowing accurate results.
+The link below demonstrates the changes in the primitive's implementation, allowing accurate results.
-It does not demostrate any API changes needed to expose this option to the user, instead it uses a compile time define.
-One way to expose this option may be via primitive attributes API.
+It does not demonstrate any API changes needed to expose this option to the user, instead it uses a compile time define.

 https://github.com/oneapi-src/oneDNN/compare/master...maayaneh:oneDNN:master